factorial-io/factorial-frontend-stack/packages/svg-sprite/README.md

 - Import SVG files from javascript files
 - A spritemap with all imported SVG files is created
 - Spritemap is automatically injected into DOM
-- SVG are cleaned with [SVGO loader](https://github.com/rpominov/svgo-loader)
+- SVG markup is cleaned with [SVGO loader](https://github.com/rpominov/svgo-loader):
+  - removing all fill and stroke color settings (good for single color icons)
+  - removing unneccessary markup

 ## Requirements